Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Late Blocks: Pairwise Geometry Emerges

 \section{Late Blocks: Pairwise Geometry Emerges}

-By the late blocks, sequence patching no longer induces hairpin formation, but pairwise patching does.
-This suggests that the pairwise representation z has taken over as the primary carrier of folding-relevant information.
+By the late blocks, the pairwise representation $z$ has taken over as the primary carrier of folding-relevant information: pairwise patching induces structural change while sequence patching does not.
+We characterize how downstream computation reads $z$ and verify across architectures (App.~\ref{app:triple_model_late_blocks}).